fossasia/susi_linux/docs/development_device_handout.md

 * There may be unresolved bugs, configuration mistakes and whatever you might imagine.
 This is a development device and it is supposed to be the plattform to investigate this.

 To get the device running anyway, you can do the following:
-* connect a ethernet cable between the raspberry pi and your computer
+* connect a ethernet cable between the raspberry pi and your computer or connect using the wifi connection from the RPI with SSID "SUSI.AI".
+The password is "password".
 * connect to the device with `ssh pi@raspberrypi.local`.
 The password is `raspberry`.
 * cd into the application folder: `cd SUSI.AI/susi_linux/`
 * you can manually start the Susi linux client now with (i.e.) `nohup python3 -m main &`